Bombylius major: Diet

 The species sometimes acts as a nectar robber, sometimes as a pollinator; this foraging behavior allows the species to feed on floral nectar, which is an essential part of adult fly diets.
 This is facilitated by the characteristic long proboscis of the fly, which is horizontally inserted into the flower.
 This occurs as the fly continues to buzz in the air, sometimes without touching either the anthers or stigma of the flower.
 However, in some plant species such as Claytonia virginica, bee flies can be effective pollinators.
 The fly also consumes pollen as part of its diet, with considerable differences between the sexes.
 Males and females visit the same range of flowers as a food source.

 Along with one other species, Bombylius pygmaeus, B. major was observed to selectively (and almost exclusively) visit bluets at several North American sites despite the abundant presence of many other flowers.
 Of the other pollinators present, these flies were also the most frequent visitors to the flowers.

 Female

 In Russia, female B. major act in a narrow oligophagous manner, favoring a limited number of food sources, including pollen grains of Siberian squill (Scilla siberica), lesser celandine (Ficaria verna), and willow (Salix caprea) over dandelion (Taraxacum officinale), coltsfoot (Tussilago farfara), and primrose (Primula vulgaris).

 Male

 In the same study, male B. major preferred plants similar to females, with the exception of dandelion.
 However, an examination of the gut showed a regularly lower amount of pollen than in females.
 Males consistently consume less quantities of pollen than females.
-Ingestion of pollen differs throughout a male life cycle, with more pollen being consumed in towards earlier stages.
+Ingestion of pollen differs throughout a male life cycle, with more pollen being consumed towards earlier stages.
 Overall, males had a preference for nectar and fed on significantly greater portions of nectar over pollen.